 This is an illustration on the power of compounding interest.
 The secret of getting rich slowly and safely.
 It can take some time, but after day 14 you can really see its power.
 The intent is to show how it works and where to best safely invest your money, so your money will work and grow for you and your family.

-The Rule of 72 was discovered by Albert Einstein and he considered it his greatest discovery even over E=MC2 (Squared).
+The Rule of 72, a logarithmic calculation, was perhaps discovered by Luca Pacioli, a renowned Italian mathematician, as he has the first reference of the Rule of 72 from his work in 1494, Summa de arithmetica, geometria, proportioni et proportionalita (“Summary of Arithmetic, Geometry, Proportions, and Proportionality”).
+It is alleged that Albert Einstein considered it one of the great math discovery’s along with his E=MC2 (Squared).
 Because when you invest money, you earn interest on your capital.
 This is determined by how long an investment will take to double given a fixed annual rate of interest by dividing the number 72 by the annual rate of return.
 Then, you can estimate how many years it will take for the initial investment to double.

 In an investing scenario, such as a good stable Mutual or Index Fund you will earn interest on your money.
 Thus, that interest, then earns interest upon itself and the amount is compounded monthly.
 The higher the interest, the greater your money will grow!